Would you like to help make a difference, enjoy excellent benefits, and join a fast-growing company? We might have a job for you.

 What You Would Be Doing

-- Develops a comprehensive social history and psychosocial assessment that includes the client’s problems, strengths, and preferences; including cultural, religious, and ethnic background and implications for the care plan.
+- Develops a comprehensive social history and psychosocial assessment that includes the client’s problems and strengths and preferences, including cultural, religious, and ethnic background and implications for the care plan.

-- Helps clients and families identify needs and develop a service plan to meet those needs.
+- Helps clients and their families identify needs and develop service plan to meet those needs.

-- Involves clients, school personnel, and families in treatment planning, encouraging their attendance at care conferences or with outside providers/professionals.
+- Involves clients and families in care planning, encouraging their attendance at care conferences.